amphp/socket/README.md

 **How?**

-- Acesync relies on the `Alert` event reactor for its non-blocking event loop.
+- `nbsock` relies on the `Amp` event reactor for its non-blocking event loop.
 Blocking connect operations require no knowledge of the event reactor or the non-blocking concurrency paradigm.
-Async connections must be established inside a non-blocking Alert event loop.
+Async connections must be established inside a non-blocking Amp event loop.
 - 5.6-specific TLS features such as SAN peer name matching and peer fingerprint verification are added in userland to normalize older APIs with new options found in 5.6.